1952 VW Beetle Sunroof Sedan For Sale

 This car is stellar in the spots most folks never look.

-Check out this rear fender well and the cleanliness as well as the fit
+Check out this rear fender well and the cleanliness as well as the fit of everything.

-The right original Kamax bolts, the fenders have the proper pressings
+The right original Kamax bolts, the fenders have the proper pressings on the edge

 this car is wondefully "right".